ebelingbarros/Rasmussen_Hirschman_Linkages/README.md

 where Uj is the sector's backward linkage index, Xj the sum of a given line, n the number of sectors, X* the total sum of coefficient, Un the sector's forward linkage index, and Xi the sum of a given column.
 If the index is higher than one, its contribution to the economy is above average.

 After Cuello et al's (1992) contribution, it is also possible to use weighted backward and forward linkage indexes.
+This is done because when

 - [Jupyter Notebook with code for the calculation of Rasmussen-Hirschman indexes.](https://github.com/ebelingbarros/Rasmussen_Hirschman_Linkages/blob/main/notebooks/Getting%20data.ipynb)